LAPC #183 – Memorable Events

 We arrived on January 12.
 Three days later, I got a message from sister #12 Yolanda, mother-in-law to be.
 She said sister #8 Canty was in the hospital.
 Later that day, Canty’s son messaged me that his mom had liver inflammation, hydrocephalus, and congestive heart failure.
 On the 17th, the third day of being in the hospital, Canty’s condition made a sharp decline at noon.
 The family was rushing to the hospital by taxi.
 She died in the evening with the family by her side.

 Canty was passionate about Ballroom Dancing.
 She took part in the Dance Championship Fundraising on November 4, 2018, two and a half months before she passed away.
 Here is the video – 1:42 minutes.
 She wore purple and yellow.

-January 12 to 20, 2019, a group of family members from West Coast of the U.S.A. traveled to Hong Kong to celebrate my nephew’s wedding, a joyous begging of a new journey.
-It was a marathon ceremony of playing Chinese traditional games when the groom picked up the bride in the morning.
-The games were set by the bridesmaids and responded by the groom and best men.
-Only when all the games were responded, the door was open for the groom to pick up the bride.
-Then a modern church wedding and garden cake ceremony were held in the afternoon, and a nine-course Chinese banquet was served in the evening when the bride and mother-in-law (my sister) changed their gowns four times.
+My nephew’s wedding was a marathon ceremony.
+They played Chinese traditional games when the groom picked up the bride in the morning.
+The bridesmaids made up the games and the groom and best men responded.
+When the games had favorable responses, they opened the door for the groom to pick up the bride.
+There was a church wedding in the afternoon.
+After the wedding, we went to a restaurant for a cake ceremony in the garden.
+We took a break to wait for a nine-course Chinese banquet in the evening.
+The bride and mother-in-law (my sister) changed their gowns four times during the banquet.